GNA University B.Tech Admissions 2026

 1. Understand the Exam Pattern and Syllabus Deeply

 Start your preparation by thoroughly analysing the JEE Advanced 2026 syllabus and exam pattern.
-Unlike JEE Main, Advanced has a dynamic paper pattern with a variety of question types—single correct, multiple correct, numerical, and matrix match questions.
+Unlike the JEE Main exam, Advanced has a dynamic paper pattern with a variety of question types—single correct, multiple correct, numerical, and matrix-matching questions.
 Knowing the weightage of topics, question formats, and the marking scheme helps you prioritize concepts and design your study schedule properly.
-For planning you can also use preparation plan for JEE Main and JEE Advanced in 2 months.
+For planning, you can also use a Two-months Preparation Plan for JEE Main and JEE Advanced.

-3. Practice with Previous Year Papers and Mock Tests
+3. Practice with JEE Advanced Previous Year Question Papers and Mock Tests

 4. Maintain a Balanced Revision and Error Tracking System

-Revision is crucial for retaining concepts and formulas.
-Maintain a dedicated notebook or digital log to track errors, difficult problems, and important formulas.
-Schedule periodic revision sessions focusing on these notes to prevent forgetting vital information.
-Avoid last-minute cramming by spacing out your revisions, so each topic stays fresh in your memory until the exam day.
-The final aim should be to know how to score good Marks in JEE Advanced.
+Revision is the key to retaining concepts and formulas.
+Keep a notebook to track your errors, difficult problems and important formulas.
+Even if basic concepts and formulas stay fresh in your mind, always revise these periodically.
+Avoid last-minute cramming by spacing out your revisions, so each topic stays fresh in your memory until exam day.
+The final aim should be to know how to score good marks in JEE Advanced.

-If there are a couple of topics where you lag conceptually, your first stop for understanding the concepts should be the NCERT books.
-These are usually easy to follow and mostly error-free as they are the official books that are the endorsed textbooks for the CBSE 10+2 exam.
-You can take help of Best Books for JEE Advanced 2026 pdf download.
-But, no matter which other book you study, NCERT is a must because the JEE Advanced syllabus will be entirely based on the NCERT Books.
+If you find a few topics where your understanding is weak, it is always good to turn to NCERT books first, as they are simple to comprehend and are free of mistakes, these are the official books that are prescribed as the textbooks for the CBSE 10+2 exam.
+You can take help from the best books for JEE Advanced 2026.
+But, no matter which other book you study, the NCERT is a must because the JEE Advanced syllabus will be entirely based on the NCERT books.

-If you want to improve your preparations for JEE Advanced 2026, solve mock tests and observe your mistakes, and work on them.
-You can solve the recent year mock test until the 2026 mock test gets released.
+If you want to improve your preparation, solve the JEE Advanced 2026 mock test online, observe your mistakes, and work on them.
+You can solve the recent-year mock test until the 2026 mock test gets released.

 Paper | Mock test download link |